Gifted & Talented and Advanced Placement

 Arkansas Governor's School

-Arkansas Governor's School (AGS) is a four-week residential, educational summer program designed for upcoming high school seniors with exceptional abilities, creativity, and maturity.
+Arkansas Governor's School (AGS) is a six-week residential, educational summer program designed for upcoming high school seniors with exceptional abilities, creativity, and maturity.
 Participants attend classes and many special events, including concerts, theatrical productions, lectures, and films.
 They participate in service projects, recreational activities, and social gatherings.
 The atmosphere of AGS is charged with intellectual, cultural, and social excitement.
 Participants take away a heightened appreciation of their own talents, a deeper sense of their relationship to their communities, and a more intense intellectual curiosity.

 Students must be nominated by their schools to apply.
 Counselors, gifted and talented coordinators or teachers should be working through the nomination criteria with interested students.
 Completed applications are due from schools at the end of January.
 They are reviewed by state-appointed AGS selection committees and selections are announced in April.
 For more information visit the Arkansas Governor's School official website.